Skip to content

 If the co-founder has already left and you are now dealing with the buyback, move quickly.
 The longer you wait, the more likely HMRC will question the transaction.
 And if you have already paid them as a dividend, you cannot unwind it.

 Speak to your accountant before you sign anything.
 If you do not have an accountant who understands agency share buybacks, talk to us.
-We are ICAEW qualified accountants who work with agency founders every day.
+We work exclusively with agency founders who work with agency founders every day.
 We can run the numbers, check the conditions, and handle the HMRC filings.

 One final point.
 If your agency has contractors or freelancers, check whether any of them might be deemed employees under IR35.
 A departing co-founder who stays on as a contractor can create IR35 problems.
 We cover this in our contractors and IR35 guide.